Skip to Content

 Brick Lane

 While exercise is a great way to get the happy hormones going, finding vintage Fendi at Zara prices will also do the trick.
-Few vintage designer shops in London can compete with the eclectic and reasonably-priced selection found at Serotonin Vintage – it’s one of the best Brick Lane vintage shops.
+Few vintage designer shops can compete with the eclectic and reasonably-priced selection found at the aptly-named Serotonin Vintage in Brick Lane.

 Beyond Retro